i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_name.rst

 iric_geo_riversurvey_read_name
 ================================

--  Reads the name of the crosssection as string
+Reads the name of the crosssection as string.

 Format (FORTRAN)
 ------------------